wyyu0831/SAN/README.md

 ﻿## **Indroduction**

- The codes for the work "Site Generalization: Stroke Lesion Segmentation on Magnetic Resonance Images from Unseen Sites".
+ The codes for the work "SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization".

 ## **Dataset**